jibundeyare/processing-tests/README.md

 This sketch shows how to draw a strip that follows the mouse.

+## svg_export

+This sketch shows how to export sketch elements as an svg document.

 ## translate_draw_shape

 This sketch shows how to draw a quad at given coordinates using `translate()`.